ey-al/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

-Eyal Hanfling is a PhD student in Political Science at the [Massachusetts Institute of Technology (MIT)](https://polisci.mit.edu/people/eyal-hanfling), concentrating in comparative politics and security studies.
-His research interests include political violence, ethnic conflict, and text-as-data, with a focus on South Asia.
-Prior to starting at MIT, Eyal was a research assistant in the South Asia program at the Stimson Center.
-He holds a BA in Public Policy Studies and South Asian Languages & Civilizations from the University of Chicago.
-Hanfling is a recipient of the Critical Language Scholarship, National Security Language Initiative for Youth Scholarship, and NCAA All-Academic award.
-He has advanced proficiency in Urdu and Hindi, and basic knowledge of Arabic, Hebrew, and Spanish.
+I am a PhD student in Political Science at the [Massachusetts Institute of Technology (MIT)](https://polisci.mit.edu/people/eyal-hanfling), concentrating in comparative politics and international relations.
+My research interests include political violence, ethnic conflict, and text-as-data, with a focus on South Asia.
+Prior to starting at MIT, I was a research assistant in the South Asia program at the Stimson Center.
+I graduated with a BA in Public Policy Studies and South Asian Languages & Civilizations from the University of Chicago.
+I am a recipient of the Critical Language Scholarship, National Security Language Initiative for Youth Scholarship, and NCAA All-Academic award.
+I have advanced proficiency in Urdu and Hindi, and basic knowledge of Arabic, Hebrew, and Spanish.